fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Redis has nothing to do with containers.
 But since we are already able to add <i>any</i> 3rd party service to your applications, why not learn about a new one.

 Redis is a data store.
-So just like mongo it can be used to store data.
+So just like MongoDB, it can be used to store data.
 The difference is that Redis stores key-value data.
-And it is by default in-memory which means that it does not store data persistently.
+And it is by default in-memory, which means that it does not store data persistently.

 An excellent use case for Redis is to use it as a cache.
 Caches are often used to store data that is otherwise slow to fetch, and save it until it's no longer valid and then fetch the data and store it to the cache.